 There are many things in life from which we cannot protect our children.
 What you can do is give your children the tools to cope and adjust to the inevitable fact that death is part of life.
-Teaching children about death also teaches them the importance of living.
+Learning how to talk to kids about death, and then teaching children about death also shows them the importance of living.

 How do children understand death at different ages?